garybake/blog/content/2023_03_24_vector_database_api.md

 	    'content': "..."
 	}

+You can run the this file and it will print out a count to show its all working.
 I'll come back to this later.
 But for now we have a array of email records with the text in the content field.

 ## Up and running with weaviate